 - 10-20 mmHg (mild to moderate compression )

 The level of compression should be considered with the recommended time of wearing compression socks and with your individual condition such as varicose veins.

 Level of compression socks:

 Here is a quick guide to different levels of compression.
-But be sure to talk to your doctor about it.
+Your doctor will provide the specific guidance for your condition.

 What else are compression socks used to treat?

 The benefits of compression socks are numerous, and their use is widely spread.
 Here are some benefits of compression socks: